 All IBC Members as well as Primary Investigator and Key Personnel working under an IBC protocol are encouraged to take this training.

-- If this is your first CITI training course, you will have to register https://www.citiprogram.org/
+- Click here for CITI training basic course guide, you will have to register https://www.citiprogram.org/

 - Please select the University of Maine System as the Participating Institution